MichaelCurrin/auto-commit-msg/docs/other/terminal-hook.md

 # Terminal hook
 > Setup and use a prepare-commit-msg hook for terminal commits

+**Note** Using this script outside of the extension is on the roadmap but not done yet.

+You can use the core logic of this project without using the VS Code Git extension pane.
+You can use the terminal and that includes on in another IDE like PyCharm which has a terminal.

+## Warning

-Warning: VS Code does actually honor a `prepare-commit-msg` hook, unfortunately the hook cannot read from the UI message box and the message is always written out with confirmation.
-So this this with caution.
+While VS Code does actually honor a `prepare-commit-msg` hook, unfortunately the hook **cannot** read from the UI message box and the message is always written out with confirmation.
+So use an enable commit hook message hook inside VS Code with caution, but outside VS Code you are safe.

+Another way around the issue in VS Code, is instead of using a commit hook that you rather use an alias command like `git c`, which could run the Auto Commit Msg script and pass the result to `git commit -m '...'`.

 ## Reference